HLTCHKUST/Mem2Seq/README.md

+# Mem2Seq
-# Mem2Seq: Effectively Incorporating Knowledge Bases into End-to-End Task-Oriented Dialog Systems
+**Mem2Seq: Effectively Incorporating Knowledge Bases into End-to-End Task-Oriented Dialog Systems** (2018), Madotto, A., Wu, CS., Fung, P..
+Accepted at ***ACL 2018***.
+Preprint available at: [http://arxiv.org/abs/1804.08217](http://arxiv.org/abs/1804.08217).

+Andrea Madotto and Chien-Sheng Wu contribute equally at this work.

 ## Mem2Seq in pytorch
 In this repository we implemented Mem2Seq and several baseline in pytorch (Version 0.2).
 To make the code more reusable we diveded each model in a separated files (obivuosly there is a large code overlap).
 In the folder models you can find the following: